contextuo/denarius/README.md

 # denarius

-Build image (and tag it docker-foo)
+Build image (and tag it denarius-foo)
 `docker build -t denarius-foo .`

 Run that shit